exoticorn/microw8/site/content/docs.md

 The memory has to be imported as `env` `memory` and has a maximum size of 256kb (4 pages).

+If the module exports a function called `start`, it will be called once after the module is loaded.

 # Memory map

 ```